ChunHuangPhy/CompactOject/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Here included a few of my favorites to kick things off!
+We would like to acknowledge the support of Code/Astro workshop to make this project happen, we all learned a lot from that 5 day intensive workshop.

+Chun want to thank Professor Anna Watts, Dr. Geert Raaijmakers and Jeannie Kuijper for asistance on coding and help on providing me basic strategy of how to solve this problem.

 * [Code Astro](https://github.com/semaphoreP/codeastro)
 * [Choose an Open Source License](https://choosealicense.com)